-The Mountain Ash forests of the Central Highlands of Victoria occur in a $60 \text{ km} \times 80 \text{ km}$ area, approximately 1-2 h north-east of Melbourne in the state of Victoria, south-eastern Australia (Fig. 1).
-They are dominated by Mountain Ash (Eucalyptus regnans) trees which are the tallest flowering plants on earth with individual stems reaching approximately 100 m in height (Lindenmayer et al. 2016b).
+The Mountain Ash forests of the Central Highlands of Victoria occur in a 60 km x 80 km area, approximately 1-2 hours north-east of Melbourne in the state of Victoria, southeastern Australia (Figure 1).
+They are dominated by Mountain Ash (Eucalyptus regnans) trees which are the tallest flowering plants on earth with individual stems reaching approximately 100 metres in height (Lindenmayer et al. 2016b).

-There is approximately 157,000 ha of Mountain Ash forest in the Central Highlands of Victoria (Keith et al. 2017b).
-The primary form of natural disturbance in these forests is infrequent, high-severity wildfire (McCarthy et al. 1999; Lindenmayer et al. 2011), with the last major conflagration occurring in 2009 when 78,300 ha of the forest estate was burned (Keith et al. 2017b).
+There is approximately 157 000 ha of Mountain Ash forest in the Central Highlands of Victoria (Keith et al. 2017b).
+The primary form of natural disturbance in these forests is infrequent, high-severity wildfire (McCarthy et al. 1999) (Lindenmayer et al. 2011), with the last major conflagration occurring in 2009 when 78 300 ha of the forest estate was burned (Keith et al. 2017b).
 The primary form of human disturbance in Mountain Ash forest is clearcut logging which is permitted in the ~80% of the forest estate broadly designated for timber and pulpwood production, although codes of practice exclude timber harvesting from parts of that area (Flint and Fagg 2007).
 The predominant silvicultural system is conventional clearcutting in which all merchantable trees are removed from cutblocks of 15-40 ha in size.
-Up to three contiguous cutblocks can be harvested in a given year over a 3 year period (Fig. 2).
+Up to three contiguous cutblocks can be harvested in a given year over a three year period.